darlene9497/phase-3-sinatra-react-project/README.md

-# Tots Kindergarten
+# Tots Preparatory
-This repository houses the server side code for the administrations project.
+This repository houses the server side code for the school's management system.

+# Useful links

+Client side (github repo): https://github.com/darlene9497/sinatra-react-project-frontend.git

 # Entity Relaionship Diagram(ERD)
 https://drawsql.app/teams/cookies-1/diagrams/sinatra-react

 # Description
-This is a simple CRUD, MVC Sinatra app that allows the user to add to a Kindergarten administration database-- including the pupil's name, stream, subject and teacher.
-A user can:
-1. Sign up for registration
-2. Log in to the school's account
-3. See a list of currently enrolled and past enrolled pupils
+# What works?
+# A user can:

-4. View the teachers info
+1. View pupils, teachers and subjects tables

-5. View a list of all the subjects
-6. Add new pupils to the pupils list
+2. Sign up a new pupil

+# An admin can:

+1. Do all the things a user can do

+2. Edit a pupil's information

+3. Delete a pupil's information

+# What doesn't work?
+1. User authentication

+# Future implementations
+A user should be able to visit the app but be able to only see his/her own information.
+This towers on user authentication.

 # Installation
 Clone down this repository.
 Then run "bundle" to install all the required gem files.
 Then you need to run "rake db:migrate" and "rake db:seed" to set up the database.